 Thanksgiving with food allergies can be a challenge, after all, food is the focal point of Thanksgiving and it is probably safe to say that it always will be.

 Don’t let a holiday centered around food scare you.
 Even though a traditional Thanksgiving meal is full of common food allergens, you might be surprised to know that it doesn’t have to be.
-With a few substitutions you can have a feast free of the top 8 allergens.
+With a few substitutions, you can have a feast free of the top 8 allergens.

 For a holiday that involves so much eating, a light appetizer to start should do the trick.
 (And, if you’re hosting, having appetizers away from the kitchen prevents eager guests from sneaking a taste of the main meal before it starts!)

-Some might say that there is no room on a crowded Thanksgiving dinner plate for a green salad but I beg to differ.
-Not only are salads healthful, they also introduce different textures to your palate and color to your plate.
-Go to the recipe for Green Salad and Cranberry Vinaigrette.
+Some might say that there is no room on a crowded Thanksgiving dinner plate for a green salad.
+But I beg to differ!
+Not only are salads healthful, but they also introduce different textures to your palate and color to your plate.

 Also, if you have a wheat allergy, throw out the gravy packet that is often included with the turkey because it most likely contains wheat.

 While that combination can be difficult to duplicate without using dairy products, these “allergy free” mashed potatoes definitely fit the bill.
 Go to the recipe for “Allergy Free” Mashed Potatoes.

 Green Bean Casserole

 Luckily, there are many “allergy free” dessert options including those that don’t require baking from scratch.
-Just check out any number of online stores that cater to those of us with food allergies and you'll find many baking mixes to choose from.
-Cupcakes decorated with the Thanksgiving theme, sugar cookies in the shape of turkeys and pies made with “allergy-free” pie crust mixes are all easy options.
+You’ll find many baking mixes to choose from at the store.
+Cupcakes decorated with the Thanksgiving theme, sugar cookies in the shape of turkeys, and pies made with “allergy-free” pie crust mixes are all easy options.

-Have a safe and Happy Thanksgiving!
+Have a safe and happy Thanksgiving!